-The current procedure is to reproduce a digitally sampled voice without modification.
+The current procedure in VoIP is to reproduce a digitally sampled voice without modification.
 While straightforward to implement, this procedure suffer from several drawbacks.
 First, how do we tell similar voices apart?
-And second, how do we effectively communicate in a conference environment?
+And second, how do we effectively communicate in a conference environment when multiple voices come ontop of each other?
 Furthermore, with available VoIP software such as Google Voice and Skype, mono-channel output is simply duplicated.
-An easy way to test this is to listen to a chat with earbuds, switch which earbud goes on which ear, and then listen again.
+An easy way to test this is to listen to a chat with headphones, switch which ear goes on which side of the headphone, and then listen again.
 There is no difference because the left and right channels are identical.

-Thus far, all varieties of VoIP implementations simply reproduce the input voice stream.
+Thus far, all varieties of VoIP implementations only reproduce the input voice stream.
 We propose to manipulate the voice stream digitally via an algorithm.
 The output is voice localized on a 2-dimensional plane for the listener.
 To understand and implement the sound spatialization algorithm, we are interested in psychoacoustics, the scientific study of sound perception.

 Psychoacoustics dissects the listening experience into areas.
 We are currently not focusing on the neurological and psychological aspects.
-They do, however, make for intriguing explorations later.
+They make for intriguing future explorations .
 What we are interested in is the human response to sound as a mechanical wave.
 Human response is best characterized by the head-related transfer function(HRTF), a complex response function describing an ear's perception of sound.
-The dream scenario for OpenComm is to calculate the HRTF of a user's two ears, and using this, parameterize our algorithm accordingly.
+The ideal scenario for OpenComm would be to calculate the HRTF of a user's two ears, and using this, parameterize our algorithm accordingly.
 However, measuring HRTF is an extremely impractical and time-consuming procedure currently.
 Our solution is to approximate HRTF using two factors: interaural time difference and volume difference.

-There are some limitations with the algorithm.
+There are some limitations with the spatialization algorithm.
 First and foremost, humans' natural localization cues are 3-D in nature, taking into account azimuth, zenith and distance.
-Our 2-D representation is not completely faithful.
-Second, because sound sources in the physical world are in 3D, frequency responses vary according to the shape and size of the ear, and these factors are unaccounted for.
+Our 2-D representation is notfaithful in this regard.
+Second, because sound sources in the physical world are in 3D, frequency responses vary according to the shape and size of the ear.
+These factors are similarly unaccounted for.

-The first sound spatialization factor is interaural time difference, meaning there is a difference in when voice reaches the left and right ear.
-We can effectively emulate th natural process with our algorithm.
+The first sound spatialization factor is interaural time difference, meaning there is a difference in when voice reaches the left and right ear, and thus, a difference in when voice is percieved by our brain.
+We can emulate this natural process with our algorithm.

 As written on our M.Eng Project Report: " When the angle is defined from the center of the face to the right, it becomes positive to the right side of the nose, and negative to the left side of the nose.
 For example, when the angle completely lies on a half line from the center of the head to the left ear, becomes -90 degree."

-The interaural time between two ears follows the formula:
+The interaural time delay between two ears follows the formula:

 interaural time delay = radius of headspeed of sound x (θ+sinθ)